liaoliao666/usequery/docs/guides/query-filters.md

 title: Query Filters
 ---

-Some methods within Vue Query accept a `QueryFilters` object.
+Some methods within Vu Query accept a `QueryFilters` object.
 A query filter is an object with certain conditions to match a query with:

 ```js
 // Cancel all queries